idilks/theory-of-mind-cma/README.md

 ## LLMSymbMech Integration (Now in codebase/)

-The `codebase/` folder contains the ICML 2025 "Emergent Symbolic Mechanisms" codebase (copied from LLMSymbMech), which implements a three-stage symbolic processing framework.
+The `codebase/` folder builds upon the ICML 2025 "Emergent Symbolic Mechanisms" codebase (copied from LLMSymbMech), which implements a three-stage symbolic processing framework.
 This extends our causal analysis approach with targeted mechanism identification.

 ### Three-Stage Symbolic Processing